mikehaldas/TeslaPi/README.md

   If you want to test the API communication with your Tesla before you wire the motion detector to your Raspberry Pi, you can run the following command: python gps.py

   This will connect to your car and print the GPS longitute and lattitute.
 If the program gives you an error the first time you run it, try to run it again.
 If you car is sleeping the first time it is run, there may be an error.
 This is a bug that needs to be fixed.

+  When you are ready to run TeslaPi, use the following command: python TeslaPi.py

 <h2>Raspberry Pi / Motion Sensor Wiring</h2>
 <img src="https://www.cctvcamerapros.com/v/images/RPi/Raspberry-Pi-Motion-Sensor-Alarm.jpg" alt="Raspberry Pi Motion Sensor Alarm">